centre-pathogen-genomics/DENV_Amplicon/README.md

 The BASH script used below to run the pipeline is a modified version of the one written by [Joseph Fauver](https://github.com/josephfauver/DENV_MinION_Script).

 #### Installation and Setup
-Follow the instructions here to get everything working by cloning the contents of this repository to your local machine/sever and creating the conda environments.
+The commands in the code block below will get everything working by cloning the contents of this repository to your local machine/sever, creating the conda environments, and downloading the Nextclade reference genomes.
 You can install this anywhere, but for the purposes for this documentation we will do it in a new directory called `Tools/` in your home directory (`~`) to make it easy.
 ```bash
 mkdir ~/Tools/